deathworlders/online/content/books/deathworlders/chapter-52-autoimmune.md

 Adam looked at Julian and grinned.
 “He didn’t wanna be outlifted by you again, I bet.”

 Another quiet chuckle.
 “Well…he keeps dodging us, he’ll be living up to that nickname soon enough.
-Anyway,” He gave Adam a meaningful look.
+Anyway...”
+He gave Adam a meaningful look.
 “Get going, I’ll take care of this.”

 “Right.
 See ‘ya.”